LF-Decentralized-Trust/project-proposals/HIPs/hedera-hashgraph.md

 - Enhanced Collaboration: Foster cross-community collaboration with other leading blockchain projects and leverage the existing Hyperledger community and governance framework.
-- Increased Adoption: Accelerate enterprise adoption through Linux Foundation's established ecosystem and the opportunities presented by enhanced interoperability and purposeful standards .
+- Increased Adoption: Accelerate enterprise adoption through Linux Foundation's established ecosystem and the opportunities presented by enhanced interoperability and purposeful standards.
 - Resource Sharing: Benefit from shared development resources, tooling, and infrastructure provided by Linux Foundation’s Decentralized Trust.
 - Vendor Neutrality: Ensure a vendor-neutral governance model that promotes equal participation from all